schumannl00/Segment_App/README.md

 - Segmentation label maps
 - STL files for 3D printing
 - A `decoder.json` file mapping the, for the segmentation, renamed files to the original ones.
+-
+### Changes
+Change the output name in the multiprocessed.py line 73 to the case you need, we had some irregular Patient_IDs before the last push, so used PatientName twice as we need the naming schema to be {identifier1}_{identifier2}_{series_description}, so change one back to PaientId etc.
+Also added some helper functions in utils, that are task task-specific in the prep for training with nnUNet.

 ## Json examples